-At their recent Ignite conference, Microsoft announced the launch of their newest platform, Azure Digital Twins.
-It’s designed to offer a virtual representation of a physical environment and expand access to AI, Cloud and IoT technologies to companies of all sizes.
-The company says their research has shown a growing demand for solutions that provide a deeper understanding of the interactions between people, places and things.
+At a recent Ignite conference, Microsoft announced the launch of their newest platform, Azure Digital Twins.
+It offers a virtual representation of a physical environment and expands access to AI, Cloud and IoT technologies to companies of all sizes.
+The company’s research has identified a growing demand for solutions that provide a deeper understanding of interactions between people, places and things.

-Azure Digital Twins is now available in public preview.
-It allows users to query data in the context of a space rather than from sensors, which they can then use to build repeatable and scalable experiences combining data from digital sources and the physical world.
-It will become part of the Azure IoT platform.
+The public can now preview Azure Digital Twins, which will become part of the Azure IoT platform.
+The platform allows users to query data in the context of a space rather than from sensors.
+Users can then build repeatable and scalable experiences combine data from digital sources and the physical world.

-Once a digital model has been created, the Azure IoT Hub is used to connected the devices that sync with the physical world.
-This can assist users in building IoT solutions for predictive maintenance, analyzing energy needs, optimizing available space and more.
+Once the digital model has been created, Azure IoT Hub connects the devices that sync with the physical world.
+This connection helps users build IoT solutions for predictive maintenance, analyze energy needs, optimize available space, and more.

 - Spatial intelligence graph.
-This is an actual virtual representation of a physical environment that models the relationships among people, places, and devices.
+An actual virtual representation of a physical environment that models the relationships among people, places, and devices.
 This digital twin generates insights that allow organizations to build solutions that can improve energy efficiency, space utilization, occupant experience, and more.
-This includes blob storage — the ability to attach and store maps, documents, manuals, pictures, etc. as metadata to the spaces, people, and devices represented in the graph.
+It includes blob storage — the ability to attach and store maps, documents, manuals, pictures — as metadata to the spaces, people, and devices represented in the graph.

 - Twin object models.
-The service also offers pre-defined schema and device protocols that align to a solution’s domain-specific needs to accelerate and simplify their creation.
+The service also offers pre-defined schema and device protocols aligned to a solution’s domain-specific needs to accelerate and simplify their creation.
 These benefits can apply to any interior or exterior space, as well as to infrastructure or even entire cities.

 - Data isolation via multi- and nested-tenancy capabilities.
-Users can build solutions that scale and securely replicate across multiple tenants and sub-tenants by leveraging built-in multi- and nested-tenancy capabilities to ensure data is isolated.
+Users can build solutions that scale and securely replicate across multiple tenants and sub-tenants by leveraging built-in multi- and nested-tenancy capabilities to isolate data.

 - Security through access control and Azure Active Directory (AAD).
-Role-Based Access Control and Azure Active Directory serve as automated gatekeepers for people or devices, specifying what actions are allowed—and helping to ensure security, data privacy, and compliance.
+Role-Based Access Control and Azure Active Directory serve as automated gatekeepers for people or devices.
+They specify allowable actions and help ensure security, data privacy, and compliance.